-Though Dubrovnik is primarily a departure point for cruises of the islands of Croatia, visitors may wish to arrive early to enjoy the city's many highlights, from walking the Old City Walls and exploring the Rector's Palace, to simply strolling the Stradun and stopping in at a café for a coffee or glass of local wine.
+Though Dubrovnik is primarily a departure point for cruises of the islands of Croatia, visitors may wish to arrive early to enjoy the city's many highlights, from walking the Old City Walls and exploring the Rector's Palace to simply strolling the Stradun and stopping in at a cafe for a coffee or glass of local wine.

 The Stradun is a pedestrianized thoroughfare that bisects Dubrovnik's Old Town.
-Cafés line the walkway, offering plenty of opportunities to sit and enjoy a drink, while at night, the street lights up, perfect for a romantic evening stroll.
+Cafes line the walkway, offering plenty of opportunities to sit and enjoy a drink, while at night, the street lights up, perfect for a romantic evening stroll.

-Best time to cruise from Dubrovnik
+The best time to cruise from Dubrovnik

 Plan ahead, as the peak season and low season in Dubrovnik and the Dalmatian Coast as a whole will have an impact on your cruise itinerary.
-In fact, many Dubrovnik cruise packages are unavailable during the off season.
+In fact, many Dubrovnik cruise packages are unavailable during the offseason.

-Dubrovnik in November to April is the off season.
-During this time of year the weather is still mild and crowds are nearly non-existent, but many tourist facilities, including hotels and shops, are closed for the winter.
+Dubrovnik in November to April is the offseason.
+During this time of year, the weather is still mild, and crowds are nearly non-existent, but many tourist facilities, including hotels and shops, are closed for the winter.
 Certain Adriatic cruises are not available during this period.

 What cruises depart from Dubrovnik?

-Luxury cruises departing from Dubrovnik visit many of the Dalmatian Coast's greatest treasures, from picturesque fishing villages and sweeping fields of lavender, to secluded white sand beaches and uninhabited islands.
+Luxury cruises departing from Dubrovnik visit many of the Dalmatian Coast's greatest treasures, from picturesque fishing villages and sweeping fields of lavender to secluded white sand beaches and uninhabited islands.

-Cruises from Dubrovnik to Split are bookended by UNESCO World Heritage sites, beginning with Dubrovnik's fantastic Old City Walls and ending with the stunning Diocletian Palace in Split, with many of the Dalmatian Coast's highlights in between, including the islands of Hvar, Korčula and Mljet, and the beaches of the Makarska coast.
+Cruises from Dubrovnik to Split are bookended by UNESCO World Heritage sites, beginning with Dubrovnik's fantastic Old City Walls and ending with the stunning Diocletian Palace in Split, with many of the Dalmatian Coast's highlights in between, including the islands of Hvar, Korčula, and Mljet, and the beaches of the Makarska coast.

-The Makarska Coast, the most popular mainland resort in Croatia, stretches from Brela to Gradac and features white sand beaches set off against the crystal blue of the water and the greys and greens of the surrounding mountains.
+The Makarska Coast, the most popular mainland resort in Croatia, stretches from Brela to Gradac and features white sand beaches against the crystal blue of the water and the greys and greens of the surrounding mountains.
 The town of Makarska is known for its two ancient monasteries, while the region produces excellent wines.

 How do I get to Dubrovnik?